ojasonbernal/ojasonbernal/README.md

 ### Hi there, I'm Jason. 👋

-## I'm a Software Developer looking for a Software Engineering position.
+## I'm a Software Developer looking for a Software/Cybersecurity Engineer position.

 - 🔭 I’m currently working on my B.S.
 Computer Science.
 - 🌱 I’m currently learning Machine Learning and its applications.